How to import locations from CSV to your Store Locator widget

 In this example, your location will have a custom button named “Buy Now” with the manually uploaded icon:

-Please remember that the Button 1 Icon parameter works only for Custom buttons.
-For the other button types, you can simply leave this column unfilled.
+The Button 1 Icon parameter works only for Custom buttons.
+For other button types, you can leave this column empty.

 2